Exempt-Medic/ExtraDreamshields/README.md

 ﻿# ExtraDreamshields

-A Hollow Knight mod that adds three more Dreamshields.
-Requires SFCore.
+A Hollow Knight mod that lets you add extra Dreamshields.